digifoxlk/extra_fee_woocommerce/README.md

 # WooCommerce Custom Payment Gateway Fee

 This script dynamically adds a processing fee based on the selected payment gateway at checkout in WooCommerce.
-It is ideal for store owners who want to apply different fee percentages for specific gateways like Daraz BNPL, Payzy, etc.
+It is ideal for store owners who want to apply different fee percentages for specific gateways like Daraz BNPL (Koko), Payzy, etc.

 ---